We exist to ensure the health and dignity of women who have survived a horrendous, and preventable, childbirth injury – obstetric fistula.

 Hamlin Fistula Ethiopia takes a total care approach.
 One that seeks to repair, mend and heal all the scars – emotional and physical that come with this heartbreaking injury.

 Dr Catherine Hamlin’s dream is to eradicate obstetric fistula forever, so that every woman can be free from this debilitating and isolating condition.

-Obstetric fistula can mostly be repaired with a single life-changing surgery that can take no more than an hour.
+Obstetric fistula can mostly be repaired with a single life-changing fistula treatment surgery.
+For some, this can take no more than an hour.